htc-ccis1301/fall-2017/_experiences/grad-plan-table.md

 Organize the table so that there is a row for each course and they are ordered by semester.
 Each course should have a semester (when you intend to take the course), the course number, name and number of credits.
 These should be reflected as column headings.
 Instead of repeating the same semester across multiple rows, have the cell span multiple rows so that information appears only once.

 At the bottom of the table, add a summary row showing the total number of credits.
 Structure the summary row so that it contains only two cells: one with the word "total" and the other with a sum of all the credits from the rows above.
-Add a table caption with the title and make sure to use the table structure element for the head and footer.
+Add a table caption with the title and make sure to use the table structure elements for the head and footer.

 ### CSS
 Style the table so that: